Rupert Richardson: Civil rights work and Presidency of the NAACP

 Richardson first joined the NAACP as a teenager in the 1940s, working in the anti-lynching movement and against racial segregation.
 She rose to become president of the Louisiana State Conference of the NAACP for sixteen years.
 Richardson was also active in the NAACP's national governance, serving on the NAACP board from 1981 to her death, as the NAACP vice president from 1984 to 1991, and as the president of the NAACP from 1992 to 1995.
 After leaving the presidency in 1995, Richardson was made president emerita of the NAACP.

 As president, she oversaw an expansion of the NAACP's work to include increased focus on economic and health care disparities and environmental racism.
 After a 1995 scandal in which the NAACP's executive director Benjamin Chavis was revealed to have misused the organization's funds, Richardson worked to repair the NAACP's image.
 She created partnerships with groups such as the Harvard Business School.

 From 1999 to 2008 she chaired the NAACP's Health Committee, which she had advocated for the creation of, focusing on HIV/AIDS in the United States among minority groups.
 Towards the end of her life, Richardson remained active in civil rights, advocating on behalf of the Jena Six in 2006 and 2007.
 She was known as the "grand dame" of the organization; Julian Bond, an activist at the NAACP, said that "Rupert Richardson was in many ways the conscience of the NAACP".

+Rupert Richardson Memorial Leadership Award

+The Rupert Richardson Memorial Leadership Award was named in Richardson's honor to recognize NAACP Presidents who avidly epitomizing excellence, professionalism, progressive innovation, input into youth development, Unit growth, collaboration and sustainability excellence.
+This was the highest award a Local NAACP President could receive from the NAACP nationally.

+The award winners are as follows: